 As already mentioned, in real situations the driver head may be affected by severe occlusions caused by hands and objects such as smartphones, scarves, bottles and so on.
-Besides having included these kinds of occlusion in some \textit{Pandora} sequences, we have carried out a specific set of experiments to test the reliability of \textit{POSEidon} in presence of occlusions or missing data.
+For this reason, we have carried out a specific set of experiments to test the reliability of \textit{POSEidon} in presence of occlusions or missing data.
 We artificially applied the masks depicted in Figure \ref{fig:occlusion} to remove parts of the input frames and simulate occlusions.
 The corresponding performance of \textit{POSEidon} is shown in Table \ref{tab:occlusions}, which confirms the reliability of the system also in these cases.
 The absence of the upper body part of the head strongly impacts with the system performance, in particular for the estimation of the pitch angle.
 Similarly, the head part around the nose plays a crucial role in the pose estimation, as highlighted by the errors generated by the occlusion type (e). \\ The network performing the shoulder pose estimation has been tested on \textit{Pandora} only, due to the lack of the corresponding annotations in the other datasets.
-Results are reported in Table \ref{tab:res_crop}, where different image crops are compared. (see Section \ref{sec:shoulders}).
+Results are reported in Table \ref{tab:res_crop}, where different image crops are compared (Section \ref{sec:shoulders}).
 The reported results are very promising, reaching an accuracy over $92\%$. \\ In order to have a fair comparison, results reported in Tables \ref{tab:resBiwiPose} and \ref{tab:resOurDataset} are obtained using the ground truth head position as input to the crop procedure.
-We finally test the whole pipeline, including the head localization network described in section \ref{sec:headlocalization}.
-The additional \textit{ICT-3DHP} dataset has been adopted.
-The mean errors of the head localization (in pixels) and the pose estimation errors are summarized in Table \ref{tab:pipeline}.
+We finally test the whole pipeline, including the head localization network described in section \ref{sec:headlocalization}, using also \textit{ICT-3DHP} dataset.
+The mean error of the head localization (in pixels) and the pose estimation errors are summarized in Table \ref{tab:pipeline}.